benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-01-write-you-a-prolog.md

 <img src="/images/2019-12-01-write-you-a-prolog/anatomy.png" alt="Anatomy of a Rule" width="900" />

-Prolog's proof search system is based entirely on manipulating terms, so these three classes will turn out to be quite important in our little interpreter.
+Prolog's rules engine is based entirely on manipulating terms, so these three classes will turn out to be quite important in our little interpreter.

 Implementing `IRewritable`